 안녕하세요. 토미입니다.

-Today, I will talk about the Positive and Negative sides of Aged-based culture in Korea.
+Today, I will discuss the Positive and Negative sides of Age-based culture in Korea.

-In Korea, asking ages is often the first thing that people do when they get to know each other.
+In Korea, asking about age is often the first thing people do when they get to know each other.

 This is because, in Korean culture, younger people have to be more polite and show respect to older people in many ways.